scottylabs-labrador/CMU-ScottyTasks/README.md

 ### Nov 1, 2025

-Added auth and scotty screen
+Added auth and connected tasks to users